-If a student, teacher, or staff member is aware of any issues related to the MCS Zero Tolerance policy, they are to contact administration immediately.
+If a student, parent, teacher, or staff member is aware of any issues related to the MCS Zero Tolerance policy, they are to contact administration immediately.
 If an administrator receives information regarding a violation of the Zero Tolerance policy, they will address the situation appropriately and confidentially.
 If administration determines an investigation is necessary to render a decision, the following process will be followed:

-- Dean will meet with the student and involved parties individually to determine the facts of the situation. - Parents will be contacted and, if necessary, a conference will be held with the student, parents, and appropriate administration. - If expulsion is determined as the appropriate consequence, an administrative hearing will take place with the student, parents, administration, and a panel of teachers.
+- Administration will meet with the student and involved parties individually to determine the facts of the situation. - Parents will be contacted and if necessary, a conference will be held with the student, parents, and appropriate administration. - If expulsion is determined as the appropriate consequence, an administrative hearing will be held with the student, parents, administration, and a panel of teachers.
 Any decisions made as a result of the hearing will be considered final.

-The school reserves the right to determine, at our sole discretion, the violation of Zero Tolerance and the subsequent consequences including but not limited to detention, suspension, expulsion, and potentially criminal action depending on the severity of the situation, even on the first offense.
+The school reserves the right to determine, at our sole discretion, the violation of Zero Tolerance and the subsequent consequences including but not limited to detention, suspension, expulsion, and potentially criminal action depending on the severity of the situation, even on the first offense.The MCS Zero Tolerance Policy can also be referenced in the Parent-Student Handbook in Section II.11.